The Vocational Nursing Certificate

 324 hours laboratory.
 This laboratory course focuses on the care role of the vocational nurse in assisting the adult and geriatric client to meet essential activities of daily living.
 A beginning knowledge of nursing techniques and medication administration with an understanding of the principles, rationales, and procedures for each technique is emphasized.
 Using the nursing process as a framework, students provide basic care for adult and geriatric clients with various uncomplicated diseases and disorders who require nursing intervention to meet basic human needs.
 Basic communication techniques for the adult and geriatric client with mental health disorders are integrated throughout.
 This clinical course includes experience in the skills lab and long term care clinical settings.

-This is a Healthcare Provider - CPR Course that meets the current American Heart Association standards.
+This is a Healthcare Provider - Cardiopulmonary Rescusication (CPR) Course that meets the current American Heart Association standards.
 The course provides training in emergency treatment for life-threatening cardiopulmonary arrest, airway and breathing management, and foreign body obstructed airway for all age groups in a particular setting.
-This course also includes one and two rescuer CPR, use of barrier devices, AED use and the prevention of disease transmission.
-Note: This course is cross listed with HCRS C070.
+This course also includes one and two rescuer CPR, use of barrier devices, Automated External Defibrillator (AED) use and the prevention of disease transmission.
 10 hours lecture.

 Prerequisite: HCRS C100, HCRS C103, HCRS C107, HCRS C113.
 Co-requisite: HCRS C214